OpenEthicsAI/OETP/docs/rfc/oetp-protocol.md

 ## Introduction

-The Open Ethics Transparency Protocol (OETP) is brought as a solution to increase transparency of products and services of the IT sector.
-The introduction of the protocol targets enabling the concept of Ethical Operations (EthOps) where every Automated Decision-Making system (ADM) can disclose its data collection and data processing practice as Open Data in a standardized format.
+The Open Ethics Transparency Protocol (OETP or Protocol) describes creation and exchange of voluntary ethics Disclosures for IT products.
+It is brought as a solution to increase transparency of how IT products are built and deployed.
+This document provides details on how disclosures for data collection and data processing practice are formed, stored, validated, and exchanged in a standardized and open format.

-The protocol supports ethical disclosure of ADMs and provides facilities for:
+OETP provides facilities for:

-- **Informed consumer choices** : End-users able to make informed choices based on their own ethical preferences and ADM disclosure.
+- **Informed consumer choices** : End-users able to make informed choices based on their own ethical preferences and product disclosure.
 - **Industrial scale monitoring** : Discovery of best and worst practices within market verticals, technology stacks, and product value offerings.
 - **Legally-agnostic guidelines** : Suggestions for developers and product-owners, formulated in factual language, which are legally-agnostic and could be easily transformed into product requirements and safeguards.
 - **Iterative improvement** : Digital products, specifically, the ones powered by artificial intelligence could receive a nearly real-time feedback on how their performance and ethical posture could be improved to cover security, privacy, diversity, fairness, power-balance, non-discrimination, and other requirements.
 - **Labeling and certification** : Mapping to existing and future regulatory initiatives and standards.

-OETP is an application-level protocol for publishing and accessing ethical disclosures.
-The protocol is based on HTTP transfer of OETP-formatted information about the ethical &quot;postures&quot; of ADMs to allow more transparent, predictable, and safe environments for the end-users.
+The Open Ethics Transparency Protocol (OETP) is an application-level protocol for publishing and accessing ethical Disclosures of IT products and their components.
+The Protocol is based on HTTP exchange of information about the ethical &quot;postures&quot;, provided in an open and standardized format.
+The scope of the Protocol covers Disclosures for systems such as Software as a Service (SaaS) Applications, Software Applications, Software Components, Application Programming Interfaces (API), Automated Decision-Making (ADM) systems, and systems using Artificial Intelligence (AI).
+OETP aims to bring more transparent, predictable, and safe environments for the end-users.
 The OETP Disclosure Format is an extensible JSON-based format.

 ## Requirement Levels